 To avoid using the wrong payroll processing company, there are several things you should make sure the company manages and offers.
-At the very least, the company should automatically run and calculate payroll for each pay period.
-Inquire about the level of contact you’ll have with the payroll data and what the process of gaining access to your data looks like.
+At the very least, the company should run and calculate payroll for each pay period automatically.
+Inquire about the level of contact you’ll have with the payroll data and what the process of gaining access to your data is like.
 Does it take a couple of business days?
-Is there a bunch of forms to fill out or steps to take beforehand?
+Are there many forms to fill out or steps to take beforehand?

-Check if the company offers tax filing services, like managing deductions and W-2 and 1099 forms for employees.
-Does the system flag issues, and how does the company notify you of those issues?
+Check if the company offers tax filing services, such as managing deductions and W-2 and 1099 forms for employees.
+Does the system flag issues and how does the company notify you of those issues?
 Does it send alerts for employee benefits eligibility or overtime?

-“Make sure you have a way of confirming your taxes are being filed [in a] timely [manner],” said Alexia Matak, sales and marketing director at Payroll Experts.
+“Make sure you have a way of confirming your taxes are being filed [in a] timely [manner],” said Alexia Matak, president of Payroll Experts.

-Analysis reports are also a good way to give you updates and information on your company.
+Analysis reports are a good way to get updates and information on your company.
 It is also important to have the function of PTO requests and a web-based system so you can check in when you want.